massivemadness/Fragula/README.md

 # Jetpack Compose

 The `fragula-compose` module provides support for jetpack compose.
 It may not contain all the features described earlier.
-If you want to request a missing feature or suggest a new one, consider creating an issue on GitHub.
+If you want to make a feature request, consider creating an issue on GitHub.

 [![MavenCentral](https://img.shields.io/maven-central/v/com.fragula2/fragula-compose?label=Download)](https://repo1.maven.org/maven2/com/fragula2/fragula-compose/)